beh0115/pedagogy4liaisons-untlibraries/anthologies.md

 **Oberlies, Mary K. and Janna Mattson, eds.
 2018. *Framing Information Literacy: Teaching Grounded in Theory, Pedagogy, and Practice.* 6 vols.
 Chicago: Association of College and Research Libraries.**

-Each volume contains the table of contents and index for the entire set, as well as an overarching introduction and conclusion, for easy cross-referencing across volumes.
+<p style="text-indent: 40px">Each volume contains the table of contents and index for the entire set, as well as an overarching introduction and conclusion, for easy cross-referencing across volumes.</p>

 * Volume 1:  [Research as Inquiry](http://iii.library.unt.edu/record=b6026221~S12).
 ISBN: 9780838989821.
 * Volume 2: [Information has Value](http://iii.library.unt.edu/record=b6026248~S12).
 ISBN: 9780838989845.